AndreaDusza/dishdecider-assistant/README.md

 # DishDecider Assistant

 DishDecider Assistant is a browser extension that helps you decide what food to order.
-When you visit a supported food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
+When you visit a __supported__ food delivery website, the Assistant marks certain foods on the menu as unwanted and highlights the ones that you will probably like, based on your preferences.
-If you have some programming skills, you can customize your dietary preferences to the extreme.

-Supported food delivery services as of 2024 Feb:
+Supported food delivery services as of 2024 March:
   * Wolt.com
   * Teletal.hu
   * Interfood.hu
   * Ordit.hu
   * Pizzaforte.hu
   * Pizzamonkey.hu
+  * Egeszsegkonyha.hu

 Supported browsers:
   * Chromium based desktop browsers (Chrome / Edge / Opera / etc...)